frictionlessdata/frictionless-py/README.md

 #### blacklisted-value

-Somtimes we have to check for some values we don't want to have in out dataset.
+Sometimes we have to check for some values we don't want to have in out dataset.
+It accepts following options:

+- `column (int/str)` - column number or name
+- `blacklist (list)` - list of non-valid values

 Consider csv file like this: